middlebury/college-handbook/content/iv-policies-for-the-institute/c-faculty-handbook/1-introduction.md

 **C.1.b.
 Academic Policy-making and Administration**

 Academic policies are those relating to the education of students at the Institute.
-This includes instruction, research, curriculum development, institutional service, professional service, faculty <abbr title="For the purposes of this handbook, evaluation refers to a faculty member's past performance, and is intended to offer both a summative assessment as well as to give formative feedback to inform future faculty development efforts.
+This includes instruction, research, curriculum development, institutional service, professional service, faculty development and evaluation. _(For the purposes of this handbook, evaluation refers to a faculty member's past performance, and is intended to offer both a summative assessment as well as to give formative feedback to inform future faculty development efforts.
 Evaluation of the faculty serves several Institute objectives, such as assuring and assessing educational effectiveness, providing performance feedback, developing faculty expertise, improving classroom performance, maintaining fairness, and documenting the basis for employment decisions.
 For the purposes of this handbook, development refers to the increase in capacity for a faculty member's future performance.
 A hallmark of professionals is that they also continually develop and update their knowledge and skills.
-Intentional, ongoing professional development is expected of all Institute faculty.">development and evaluation</abbr>.
+Intentional, ongoing professional development is expected of all Institute faculty.)_

 Academic policy-making is a shared responsibility, with the various members of the Institute and broader Middlebury communities contributing according to their respective areas of expertise.